kambahr/go-webstandard/README.md

 ##### Search Engines
-Although there is one master and many partial html files, search engines will still receive the enitre page as one whole page.
+Although there is one master and many partial html files, search engines will still receive the entire page as one whole page.
 You can add a &lt;meta name="robots" content="noindex"&gt;
 (in the &lt;header&gt; block of the master.html) for the pages that are not be indexed by search engines.

 #### Security